Triple Crown of Thoroughbred Racing (United States): Gaps between wins

 11 Triple Crown Winners in 2012 honored at Belmont Park, before additional wins in 2015 and 2018.

 After the first Triple Crown winner, Sir Barton, in 1919, there was not another winner until Gallant Fox in 1930, a gap of 11 years.
 Between 1930 and 1948, seven horses won the Triple Crown, with five years being the longest gap between winners.
 However, following the 1948 win of Citation, there was a considerable gap of 25 years before Secretariat ended the drought of Triple Crown champions in 1973.
 Between 1973 and 1978, there were three Triple Crown winners.

 After Affirmed's Triple Crown in 1978, the longest drought in Triple Crown history began in 1979 with Spectacular Bid's failed Triple Crown attempt when he finished third in the Belmont.
 It lasted until American Pharoah won in 2015, a gap of 37 years.

-Between 1979 and 2014, thirteen horses won both the Derby and Preakness, but not the Belmont.
-Of those, Real Quiet came the closest, losing the Belmont Stakes by a nose in 1998.
-Another dramatic near-miss was Charismatic, who led the Belmont Stakes in the final furlong in 1999, but fractured his left front leg in the final stretch and fell back to third.
-Five other horses lost the Kentucky Derby but won the Preakness and the Belmont, and three won the Derby and the Belmont, but not the Preakness.